Work

 callbacks

-Once you have submitted your initial application and audition video, you may be required to attend an in-person callback.
+Once you have submitted your application form, CV, headshot and audition video, we may ask you to attend an in-person callback.
 If you are required for a callback you will be contacted via email, either directly or through your agent if you are represented.

 Callback dates:

-If you are not able to attend a callback on this date please let us know on your initial application form.
-We may be able to arrange an online callback in some circumstances.
+If you are not able to attend a callback on one of the specified dates (e.g. you are interstate) please let us know on your application form.
+We may be able to arrange an online callback in these circumstances.

-Below is a list of the roles we are casting for 2024 with an overview of each contract.
+Below is a list of all roles for 2026 with an overview of each contract.

 Please note:

-- ‘Brisbane’ refers to Brisbane/Meanjin & surrounds (i.e. occasional short periods away in Toowoomba, Gold Coast or Sunshine Coast)
+- ‘Brisbane’ refers to Brisbane/Meanjin & surrounds (i.e. occasional weeks away in Toowoomba, Gold Coast or Sunshine Coast)

 - ‘Melbourne’ refers to Melbourne/Naarm & surrounds (i.e. occasional nights away in Geelong or Mornington Peninsula)

-- ‘Sydney’ refers to Sydney/Gadigal & surrounds (i.e. occasional short periods away in Newcastle, Central Coast, Blue Mountains or Wollongong)
+- ‘Sydney’ refers to Sydney/Gadigal & surrounds (includes Campbelltown, Blue Mountains & Central Coast)

-- ‘North Coast NSW’ refers to the Far North Coast of NSW/Bundjalung Country, from Grafton to Tweed Heads.
+- ‘North Coast NSW’ refers to the Far North Coast of NSW/Bundjalung Country, from Lismore to Tweed Heads.

 - All holidays are in the actor’s base city.

 - ‘Male role’ means you will be playing predominantly male-identifying characters.
 ‘Female role’ means you will be playing predominantly female-identifying characters.
-Gender-diverse and non-binary identifying actors can specify in their application form which roles they wish to be considered for.
+Gender-diverse actors can specify in their application form which roles they wish to be considered for.

 Overview:

-- 3 weeks rehearsal on Far North Coast NSW (near Byron Bay)
+- 3 weeks rehearsal on Far North Coast NSW (near Byron Bay), accommodation provided

 - Term 1: 10 weeks in Brisbane